dimitri-yatsenko/Database-Systems-for-Data-Science/Assign7.md

 Write all queries in SQL.
 Use `SHOW TABLES` and `SHOW CREATE TABLE` statements to understand the schema.

-The queries may be simple single-table `SELECT` statements, `SELECT` statements with subqueries, or queries with inner joins, or queries with left joins and GROUP BY.
+The queries may be simple single-table `SELECT` statements, `SELECT` statements with subqueries, or queries with inner joins.

+Some queries will require `ORDER BY` and `LIMIT` clauses but will NOT  require aggregation operators such as `MAX`, `AVG`, `SUM`, etc.

+The queries will NOT require outer joins or `GROUP BY` clauses.

 ## Sakila

-1. List actor names and the total number of films they have acted in.

-2. List the top ten most rented films.

-3. For each store, show the total number of rentals and the total payments received.
+1. List all stores including their full address and their manager names.

+2. List all payments over $11.00, including the payment date, the customer name, and the staff name.

+3. List all customers who have made single payments of $11.00 or more.

 ## Sales

-4. Count customers who live in Seattle.

-5. List the average price of bikes.

-6. List all vendors and the number of products they sell.

-7. List all customers including the total number of orders they placed, the last date they placed an order.

-9. List the top five bestselling products (based on total sales revenue).

-10. Compute the total number of orders totaling $500 or more

-11. List employee names and the total  number of orders they have placed

-12. List employee names and the total amounts they have made in sales.
+4. Display all products and their categories

+5. Display the product names, number ordered, and total  mount owed for each item  on order 160

+6. Display all customers who have ever ordered a bicycle

+7. Display the names of products that have never been ordered

-13. List employee names and the total numbers of customers they have served.
+8. Display the names of customers who have never ordered anything

-14. For each month when sales have been made, list the total sales amounts.
-Hint: you may need to use the `YEAR` and `MONTH` functions.
+9. Show the customer/employee pairs who share the same last names

+10. Show the names of all  vendors who sell clothing

+11. Show all products that have not sold since the end of 2017

+12. Show all product names offered by Texas vendors

+13. Show the name of the  customer who ordered a bicycle most recently

+14. Show the name of the vendor who sells the most expensive product

 ## Hotel

-15. List all the rooms and the number of times they have been rented, including those rooms that have never been rented.
+15. Show the rooms that have never been reserved

-16. List the average number of nights each room has been rented.

-17. List all guests, including the number of nights they have stayed at the hotel (based on reservations).

-18. List the average numbers of rooms that have been reserved on each day of the week.
-(Seven rows will result).
-Hint: first compute the totals for each date and then group by the day of the week using the `WEEKDAY` function.
+16. Show the names of guests who have made reservations but have not checked in.

+17. Show the names of guests who have checked into Deluxe rooms and have not yet checked out.

+18. Show the names of the 10 guests who checked in most recently.